Updated: Apr 26, 2019

 Hu Jia, a Chinese human rights activist and critic of the Communist Party of China, has closely followed the case of Ilham Tohti, an outspoken economics professor who regularly highlighted the religious and cultural persecution of the mostly Muslim Uyghur ethnic minority.
-Tohti was sentenced to life in prison for promoting ethnic separatism on Sept.
-23, 2014 following a two-day show trial and is serving his sentence in No.1 Prison in Urumqi, the capital of the Xinjiang Uyghur Autonomous Region, where the human rights situation continues to deteriorate.
+Tohti was sentenced to life in prison for promoting ethnic separatism on September 23, 2014 after a two-day show trial.
+He is serving his sentence in No.1 Prison in Urumqi, the capital of the Xinjiang Uyghur Autonomous Region, where the human rights situation continues to deteriorate.
 Hu, himself a former political prisoner and winner of the 2008 Sakharov Prize for Freedom of Thought, has often served as a conduit for information from Tohti’s family to the outside world.
 He spoke to Mihray Abdilim of RFA’s Uyghur Service about his fears that Tohti could suffer the fate of 2010 Nobel laureate Liu Xiaobo, who died of liver cancer last year in a Chinese prison, where his treatment was late and inadequate.

 From the Chinese authorities’ point of view, Beijing’s stability is their top priority.
 That is why they send political prisoners away from Beijing.
 Liu Xiaobo was sent to Jinzhou prison in Liaoning Province, and when I was sentenced to 3 1/2 years in 2008 on charges of ‘inciting subversion of state power’ I was sent to Chaobai prison in Tianjin.
 Ilham Tohti holds a Beijing resident permit (hukou), and he should have the right to be tried in Beijing and serve his sentence in Beijing.
 But the authorities sent him to Xinjiang, which is now completely under police and military control.
 All of Ilham’s relatives are living in extreme fear, they don’t dare to have contact with anyone outside the region.
 They are reluctant to provide any news regarding Ilham Tohti due to fear.
 Two years ago, when Ilham Tohti’s wife Guzelnur visited Xinjiang, her relatives took her phone away from her.
 She cut off all communication with friends here, including myself.
 During the last two years they were unable to visit Ilham, and if they cannot visit him in summer, it will have been three years of him not being able to see his family.
 This is a very tragic and unfair situation for a family.